 Definition

-The Installation Qualification (IQ) verifies through documented activities that the process equipment is delivered as designed and specified, according to the URS and that the equipment is properly installed and assembled in the designated environment.
+IQ verifies through documented activities that the process equipment is delivered as designed and specified, according to the URS and that the equipment is properly installed and assembled in the designated environment.

 Objective